 Multiple factors are identified in each case because generally, there is not just one issue that leads to these cases, but rather a combination of issues.

 Top contributing factor categories - by allegation

-Focus on surgical performance: these specific factors...
+In surgical performance cases, these specific factors...

 ...are among those frequently noted in cases with clinically severe patient outcomes, and are more expensive.\